 However, while attending Providence College, I developed a better understanding of how unusual it was.
 I met my wife Maureen while attending Providence College and I always tell the story of how she was bragging at a party one night that she came from a large family.
 A family with five children.
 I quickly put her in place regarding the definition of a so-called large family.

 I have always appreciated my parents’ perseverance in raising the nine of us to be productive on our own rights.
 They let each of us grow as individuals which is apparent when you meet the nine very distinct personalities.
 It was their discipline and patience that allowed for that to occur.
 It helps me better understand and provide perspective to the modern-day families with all their complexities and challenges.

 Education was always a priority for my parents.
 The hard work of my dad and the diligence of my mom allowed for them to be able to plan for and provide all of us with the education that we needed.
 Thus, I am always grateful to be able to help my clients provide for their children’s education in whatever capacity that might be.
-The challenges of the modern education requires even more planning than was required when a college summer job could actually dent some of the expenses.
+The challenges of the modern education requires even more planning than was required when a college summer job could actually make a dent in some of the expenses.
 Helping to show parents how this can be possible is always a joy.